Kotti/kotti_navigation/README.rst

 kotti_navigation
 ================

-This is an extension to the Kotti CMS that renders a navigation in the slots for a Kotti website (left, right, abovecontent, etc.).
+This is an extension to the Kotti CMS that renders a navigation in one of the available slots for a Kotti website (left, right, abovecontent, etc.).

 `Find out more about Kotti`_